Bowerman and David Brower Fellowships

 Food as a Transnational Legal Concept: This project examines how different concepts, such as food sovereignty, food security, food justice and the right to food, are put into practice and defined through law.
 It studies both domestic and international institutions in order to appreciate how local institutions and practices can have global implications, and how global institutions and practices can have local implications.
 Faculty and practitioner resources: Michael Fakhri

-Trust Doctrine: This project will evaluate the legal parameters of the Federal government’s trust obligation to Indian tribes.
-Specifically, is there an enforceable procedural duty to consult?
-Faculty and practitioner resources: Mary Wood and Kathy Lynn.
+Trust Doctrine: Including the recent 2013 Depart of the Interior Report of the Commission on Indian Trust Administration, this project will evaluate the latest legal parameters of the Federal government’s trust obligation to Indian tribes with a special focus on the threat that climate change poses to Indian resources.
+Faculty and practitioner resources: Mary Wood

-Willamette Water 2100: Researcher from Oregon State University, the University of Oregon, and Portland State University are examining how climate change, population growth and economic growth will alter the availability and the use of water in the Willamette Basin over the next one hundred years.
-The goal of the project is the development of a GIS-based modeling tool that will provide decision makers with a way to visualize the Willamette water system and evaluate the interaction of the management choices with changing environmental, socioeconomic and legal conditions and will include realistic legal and policy levers that could be integrated into the model to show the impact that changes to state and federal water law and policy could have on the Willamette Basin for the next hundred years.
-This works is funded by a significant National Science Foundation grant, one of only three awarded in the country, for this type of work.
+Willamette River Basin: Researchers from Oregon State University, the University of Oregon, and Portland State University are examining how climate change, population growth and economic growth will alter the availability and the use of water in the Willamette Basin over the next one hundred years.
+This project builds off of the Willamette Water 2100 project to explore legal and policy flexibilities that will impact instream flow in the Willamette River Basin.
+This legal and policy information will be incorporated into a GIS-based modeling tool that will provide decision makers with a way to visualize the Willamette water system and evaluate the interaction of the management choices with changing environmental, socioeconomic and legal conditions and will include realistic legal and policy levers that could be integrated into the model to show the impact that changes to state and federal water law and policy could have on the Willamette Basin for the next hundred years.
 Faculty and practitioner resources: Adell Amos